 Achieving Change Using All of Your Angles: By Phil Null

 Achieving needed change is hard.
 People get comfortable.
 We get familiar.
 Soon we get stagnant, and perhaps a bit defensive of the roles we play, our knowledge of the job, and the “as is” we understand and support.
 Absent complaints or outcry from the public or customers, only a new set of eyes on a problem, informed not by the history of how things have always been done but on the negative impacts current processes have on outcomes, will be what predicates change.
-But changing the minds of those with decision making authority, or those who
+But changing the minds of those with decision making authority, or those who control the flow of information, can be a herculean task when the solution requires some effort to adapt on their end.
+Resistance to change is strong with those who happily work short days in ignorance and indifference.

 Progression towards meaningful change in such situations comes with some predictable behavioral response.
 First, the change agents--the individuals or group having identified the problem and having a vision for a new “to be”—use good followership skills and work to inform decision makers and information gate keepers.
 Influencing and achieving solutions demands work by all stakeholders, but expect pushback and disagreement which can naturally yield defensive postures, arguments, or subtle credibility sabotage efforts such as the insidious use of the “Reply All” function in email.